youngsoul/tello-adv-setup/Readme.md

 `command not found`

-This means you do not have python3 installed and I encourage you to enroll in the  "OpenCV, Python, and DroneBlocks for Tello Camera Control".
+This means you do not have python3 installed and I encourage you to enroll in the [OpenCV, Python, and DroneBlocks for Tello Camera Control](https://learn.droneblocks.io/p/opencv-python-and-droneblocks-for-tello-camera-control) course.

 Alternatively you can download and install from the [Python.org site](https://www.python.org/downloads/).
 Select your operating system and follow the instructions.